 (iv) visit questionable websites;

-(v) install any software or programs of unknown origin;
+(v) install any software or programs of unknown origin; or

 (vi) disclose any personal, financial or credit card information to little-known, or suspicious websites.